internetstandards/Internet.nl-dashboard/docs/input/Installation.rst

 1: Setting the SECRET_KEY and FIELD_ENCRYPTION_KEY (will happen on installation?)
 Automate this...
 2: Creating the first application user (automated probably)

+The fixtures needed to be installed are:

+* dashboard_production_periodic_tasks
+* dashboard_production_example_email_templates

+Possibly an account has to be added and connected to the user.
+Should this be a command line thing?

 Backend application
 ======================